scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 image.
 This will allow us to build a three-dimensional representation of the brain from the images that will show the flow of water and the distribution of white matter in the brain.
 We evaluate the produced transition matrix as features to be applied to the classification pipeline.
+The nature of the linear dynamical systems allow us to directly model the flow of water via the net change over time in the DTI.

 Results
 -------